Search Results for: chimeras

 Vivek Ramaswamy

 Many of us first became aware of Vivek Ramaswamy as a Republican candidate for President.
-He was most well-known prior to that as a biotech leader.
+He was most well-known before that as a biotech leader.
 Given that biotech background, I decided to learn more about him.
-Surprisingly, his biomedical efforts may have started with stem cells.
+Surprisingly, his biomedical efforts may have started with embryonic stem cells.
 That caught my attention.
-This was way back during …
+This was way back

 Vivek Ramaswamy & his surprising stem cell start Read More »